elmtree-askmo/cloudcannon-app/content/learn/education-studies/in-what-ways-did-the-transition-from-traditional-to-modern-art-manifest-in-the-late-19th-and-early-20th-centuries.md

 url: /learn/education-studies/questions/in-what-ways-did-the-transition-from-traditional-to-modern-art-manifest-in-the-late-19th-and-early-20th-centuries
 score: -1.0
 related_article1:
-    id: 160021
+    id: 159809
-    title: How did the Industrial Revolution contribute to the evolution of visual culture?
+    title: >-
+        What innovations in the use of light and color were introduced during the development of new artistic techniques?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-did-the-industrial-revolution-contribute-to-the-evolution-of-visual-culture
+    url: /learn/education-studies/questions/what-innovations-in-the-use-of-light-and-color-were-introduced-during-the-development-of-new-artistic-techniques
 related_article2:
-    id: 159809
+    id: 160031
+    title: >-
-    title: What innovations in the use of light and color were introduced during the development of new artistic techniques?
+        What innovations in the use of light and color were introduced during the development of new artistic techniques?
     subject: Education Studies
     url: /learn/education-studies/questions/what-innovations-in-the-use-of-light-and-color-were-introduced-during-the-development-of-new-artistic-techniques
 related_article3:
-    id: 160025
+    id: 159748
-    title: How did Victorian society influence the representation of gender in art?
+    title: >-
+        What innovations in the use of light and color were introduced during the development of new artistic techniques?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-did-victorian-society-influence-the-representation-of-gender-in-art
+    url: /learn/education-studies/questions/what-innovations-in-the-use-of-light-and-color-were-introduced-during-the-development-of-new-artistic-techniques
 related_article4:
     id: 159804
+    title: >-
-    title: In what ways did Post-Impressionism expand upon the ideas of Impressionism?
+        In what ways did Post-Impressionism expand upon the ideas of Impressionism?
     subject: Education Studies
     url: /learn/education-studies/questions/in-what-ways-did-postimpressionism-expand-upon-the-ideas-of-impressionism
 related_article5:
-    id: 159813
+    id: 159748
-    title: In what ways can art serve as a tool for social change?
+    title: >-
+        What innovations in the use of light and color were introduced during the development of new artistic techniques?
     subject: Education Studies
-    url: /learn/education-studies/questions/in-what-ways-can-art-serve-as-a-tool-for-social-change
+    url: /learn/education-studies/questions/what-innovations-in-the-use-of-light-and-color-were-introduced-during-the-development-of-new-artistic-techniques
 ---

 &nbsp;